 Below, our California labor and employment attorneys answer the following frequently asked questions about workplace retaliation or wrongful termination based on political activity or political beliefs:

-- 2. What kinds of political activity are protected by California political activity retaliation law?
+- 2. What kinds of political activity are protected against retaliation?

-- 3. Can I sue my employer for California political activity workplace retaliation?
+- 3. Can I sue my employer for political activity workplace retaliation?

 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.

 1. Are employers allowed to discriminate based on political affiliation?

 Under California employment law, employers may not fire you, or otherwise retaliate against you, for your political activities or political beliefs.3

 It is true that the First Amendment to the U.S. Constitution, a federal law which protects freedom of speech, applies only to government suppression of speech, not to private employers.
 And it is also true that one’s political beliefs and affiliation are not a category that will protect you from workplace harassment or employment discrimination on that basis.4

 But two sections of the California Labor Code (sections 1101 and 1102) specify that private employers may not do any of the following: